memfault/interrupt/_posts/2023-04-12-feb-march-2023-roundup.md

 A beautifully documented project implementing a retrofitted RFID door lock, including mechanical + electrical + Rust firmware.
 Very polished final result! - Noah.

 - [**Improving the Beginner’s PID (Arduino)**](http://brettbeauregard.com/blog/2011/04/improving-the-beginners-pid-introduction/)<br>
-A nice article about doing work that went into the Arduino PID library - Noah.
+A nice article about some work that went into the Arduino PID library - Noah.

 - [**Introduction to meson build system - twdev.blog**](https://twdev.blog/2022/09/meson/)<br>
 A tutorial on using the Meson build system for a C/C++ project - Noah.